ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 There's a deafening silence, and his eyes flicker over to Aaric's, who just nods.

-"So just be prepared for that," he amends.
+"Just be prepared for that," he amends.

 No one seems surprised.